The Consensus Trap: Dissecting Subjectivity and the "Ground Truth" Illusion in Data Annotation: Discussion

 \subsection{Bridging \textit{Niti} and \textit{Nyaya}: justice beyond benchmarks}

-The synthesis of the corpus reveals a fundamental misalignment between the procedural standardization (\textit{niti}) of current machine learning pipelines and the substantive, real-world justice (\textit{nyaya}) required for ethical AI \cite{Arzberger2025, priya2022nyaya}.
-Currently, the domain’s over-reliance on aggregate performance metrics, such as F1 scores and ROC AUC, as the primary arbiters of quality facilitates "metric hallucinations" \cite{Gordon2021}.
-These benchmarks impact the field by creating an illusion of objective progress while effectively obscuring the social contestation and power dynamics inherent in data manufacturing.
+The corpus reveals a fundamental misalignment between the procedural standardization (\textit{niti}) governing current ML pipelines and the substantive, outcome-oriented justice (\textit{nyaya}) that ethical AI requires \cite{Arzberger2025, priya2022nyaya}.
+This misalignment is most legible in the field's over-reliance on aggregate performance metrics: F1 scores and ROC AUC function as "metric hallucinations" \cite{Gordon2021}, producing an illusion of objective progress while obscuring the social contestation and power asymmetries embedded in data manufacturing.

-To improve epistemic justice going forward, the focus must shift from internal procedural consistency to the equity of realized outcomes.
-This requires a paradigm shift that treats disagreement not as stochastic noise to be "denoised," but as a vital epistemic signal of situated experience.
+Closing this gap requires shifting the field's evaluative gaze from internal procedural consistency to the equity of realized outcomes—treating disagreement not as stochastic noise to be denoised, but as a high-fidelity signal of situated experience.
 The material impact of this transition is evidenced by the fact that altering the composition of a "demographic jury" can shift 14\% of classification outcomes, demonstrating that "truth" in high-stakes domains is functionally a byproduct of who is empowered to participate in the knowledge production process \cite{Gordon2022}.

 Consequently, achieving justice in AI requires more than incremental metric refinement; it necessitates a radical re-centering of situated knowledge and the institutionalization of pluralism as a core requirement of model production.
 By addressing the infrastructure of annotation, the field can move toward a paradigm where the procedural efficiency of \textit{niti} no longer necessitates the erasure of the lived realities required for \textit{nyaya}.